islam15-8789/Deterministic-Classification-of-Accounting-Functions-in-Code-Contributions/README.md

-Here’s a comprehensive **README.md** for your project that provides clear instructions on how to use your CLI tool effectively.

----

 # **Deterministic Classification of Accounting Functions in Code Contributions**

 A powerful CLI tool for fetching GitHub commit data and processing commit messages into a structured CSV format.
 This tool is ideal for analyzing commit messages, labeling them for machine learning purposes, and automating GitHub data extraction.